-This author is a professional trombonist, conductor and educator.
-He has a long career in the music and writes about his passion of music.
+This author is a professional trombonist, conductor, and educator.
+He has a long career in music and writes about his passion for music.

 In music history, there are six main periods.
-These different periods (Eras) represent the evolution of Western Art Music.
-In this article, we will explore the Music of the Romantic Period as one of these six periods.
-Below is a list of all six.
-It is a good idea to memorize them in chronological order.
+These different periods (eras) represent the evolution of Western art music.
+In this article, we will explore the Romantic Era.
+Below is a list of all six periods.
+For the student or just the music enthusiast, I recommend that you memorize them in chronological order.